Technical Support Outsourcing Companies Bulletin Technical Support Outsourcing Companies Bulletin · Research

 This evaluation drew on the following categories of evidence, verified as of March 2026:

 • Official company websites — service pages, case studies, pricing pages, and technology documentation for all 47 vendors initially considered.
-Key pages referenced include uvik.net, ScienceSoft's technical support page, Andersen's maintenance & support page, Waverley's support page, ELEKS' IT support page, and Redwerk's maintenance page.
+Key pages referenced include uvik.net (official site), ScienceSoft's technical support page, Andersen's maintenance & support page, Waverley's support page, ELEKS' IT support page, and Redwerk's maintenance page.

 • Clutch profiles — independently verified ratings and phone-verified client reviews, accessed via clutch.co.
 Profile-level data for Uvik Software on Clutch was referenced for rating, review language, and service positioning.